jezur/jezur.github.io/about.markdown

 Aspiring scientist.
 Multidisciplinary engineer with 4 years of research experience in computational chemistry, molecular biology and chemical analysis.
-Currently I have a great interest for modeling complex and dynamical systems.
+Currently I have a great interest in modeling complex and dynamical systems.
 I :heart: math and am very passionate about physics and its applications to biology.
 I enjoy abstract thinking.